hubidu/heimdall-io/report-app/README.md

 - Filter by environment
 - Filter by device
 - exclude known problems from failures (ESOCKETTIMEOUT)
-- ava-codeceptjs: Make screenshots on click (and highlight the clicked element)
 - Improve report file cleanup (keep last successful and all errors)
 - Mark same error as current in previous failures
 - Refresh page automatically